 3. The information submitted to the City of Charleston ("City") in this application, and substantially in connection with this application, is true and correct.
+You must choose at least one option YES

 4. The applicant is in compliance with applicable laws, regulations, ordinances and orders applicable to it that could have an adverse material impact on the project.
 Adverse material impact includes lawsuits, criminal or civil actions, bankruptcy proceedings, regulatory action by a governmental entity or inadequate capital to complete the project.